 The quick biography...

-...EMILY CAREW WOODARD GREW UP IN THE CORNISH COUNTRYSIDE AND MOVED TO LONDON IN 2005 TO STUDY ILLUSTRATION AT LCC, UNIVERSITY OF THE ARTS LONDON.
-SHE NOW WORKS FULL TIME FROM HER STUDIO OPPOSITE THE HOUSES OF PARLIAMENT.
+...EMILY CAREW WOODARD GREW UP IN THE CORNISH COUNTRYSIDE AND MOVED TO LONDON TO STUDY ILLUSTRATION AT LCC, UNIVERSITY OF THE ARTS LONDON.
+SHE NOW WORKS FULL TIME FROM HER STUDIO IN WATERLOO.
 BOTH HER RURAL UPBRINGING AND THE CURRENT URBAN LIFE OF LONDON INSPIRE THE TOPICS IN HER WORK.
 THE ROMANCE AND DEEP, RICH HISTORIES FROM BYGONE TIMES ARE WOVEN INTO THE FABRIC OF HER PAINTINGS.
 INFLUENCES FROM ARTISTS THAT HAVE INSPIRED HER STYLE, SUCH AS EDWARD GOREY, EDMUND DULAC, AND ARTHUR RACKHAM ARE CLEARLY SUGGESTED IN HER PIECES.
 THE FABLES AND STORIES THAT THEY TOO HAVE ILLUSTRATED ARE SOMETIMES USED AS A STARTING BLOCKS FOR HER COMPOSITIONS.
 HER WORK IS BOLD, RICH AND MOST USUALLY FINISHED OFF WITH GOLD AND SILVER LEAF WHICH ADDS ANOTHER LAYER OF LUXURY TO THE DESIGNS.
 SHE HAS HONED HER STYLE TO FIT A RANGE OF DISCIPLINES SUCH AS BOOK DESIGN, NEWSPAPER ARTICLES, FABRIC DESIGN AND HAS EVEN DESIGNED COSTUMES AND THEATRE SETS FOR THE OPERA.
-SHE HAS EXHIBITED HER WORK INTERNATIONALLY, FROM TAIWAN TO THE USA AND MOST RECENTLY HAS JUST COMPLETED TWO SHOWS IN NORTHERN IRELAND, LONDON, PARIS, TAIWAN AND THE USA.
+SHE HAS EXHIBITED HER WORK ACROSS THE GLOBE INCLUDING, DERRY IN NORTHERN IRELAND, LONDON, PARIS, TAIWAN AND THE USA.
 MAKE SURE YOU JOIN THE MAILING LIST TO BE THE FIRST TO FIND OUT ABOUT HER NEXT SHOW AND OTHER NEWS.

 …for the longer version you're welcome to visit me at my studio.